BBC Learning English: Current Platforms

+Brief history

 The department was established in 1943.
 Since then, it has changed names multiple times, appearing as "English by Radio" (or ExR), "English by Radio and Television" and "BBC English", before arriving at "BBC Learning English".
-BBC World Service began broadcasting English language teaching programmes in 1945 for beginners, intermediate and advanced learners, for adult and children.
+BBC World Service began broadcasting English language teaching programmes in 1943 for beginners, intermediate and advanced learners, for adult and children.
 There were number of series for teaching language comprehension with a help of song lyrics, such as Pop Words.
 It was usual for the major broadcasters in the 1950s to have a programme teaching the language of the country the broadcaster served.

 In August 2007, BBC Learning English announced a partnership with Xinjiang's Tianshannet.